About the Lisbon Community Endowment Fund

 - Grants shall be awarded to organizations recognized under IRS Code 501(c)3; have an official relationship with local government (ie a school, park district or city); or have a fiscal sponsor that meets either of these two qualifications.

-- Grants shall only be awarded to those who have submitted a complete application with all information requested on the application provided.
+- Grants shall only be awarded to those who have submitted a complete application with all information requested.

 - Organizations who have received a grant in previous years must have submitted their post-grant report before being considered for new grants.